coraxx/3DCT/USERGUIDE.md

 [_back to top_](#)

 ## Planned features ##
-- open multiple channels of an Light Microscope image and blend them together
+- open multiple channels of an Light Microscope image and blend them together <- implemented but not yet documented
-- scrolling through z-stack
+- scrolling through z-stack <- implemented but not yet documented
 - optimizing marker handling (internal)